ablanco1950/Fracture.v1i_Reduced_SVR/README.md

 Evaluate_Fracture.v1i_Reduced_SVR.py

-As the models add up to about 36Gb, you have to load them into memory because of the time it takes to boot.
+As the models sizes add up to about 36Gb, there is a time to load then and start the program

-It presents the list of predicted and true values ​​and then each of the images with a blue circle indicating the point where the fracture has been detected and a green box with which the image was labeled.
+In console it presents the list of predicted and true values ​​and then each of the images with a blue circle indicating the point where the fracture has been detected and a green box with which the image was labeled.

 A hit rate of 100% is achieved, practically: 9 hits out of 9 images in the test file.